Andy Scott-Lee: Television appearances

 Scott-Lee's other TV appearances have been as a celebrity guest on ITV's The Mint; on the BBC programme Never Mind the Buzzcocks in January 2008; on the Irish singing show You're a Star in February 2008; on series nine of Ant & Dec's Saturday Night Takeaway in 2009 in their sketch "Escape from Takeaway Prison".
 He has also been seen as part of his sister's MTV reality TV show Totally Scott-Lee.

 Personal life

 He married Michelle Heaton in 2006, they separated in 2008, and later divorced.
-He later married Lydia Louisa who competed in the 13th series of Big Brother in the UK on Channel 5 until she was evicted on 29 June 2012.
+He later married Lydia Louisa who competed in the 13th series of Big Brother on Channel 5.